open-quantum-safe/oqs-provider/README.md

 "enabled" flags in the main algorithm configuration file](CONFIGURE.md#pre-build-configuration).

-In order to support parallel use of classic and quantum-safe cryptography this provider also provides different hybrid algorithms, combining classic and quantum-safe methods: These are listed above with a prefix denoting a classic algorithm, e.g., for elliptic curve: "p256_".
+In order to support parallel use of classic and quantum-safe cryptography this provider also provides different hybrid and composite algorithms, combining classic and quantum-safe methods: For hybrid, these are listed above with a prefix denoting a classic algorithm, e.g., for elliptic curve: "p256_".
+For composite, these are listed above with a suffix denoting a classic algorithm, e.g., for elliptic curve: "_p256".

 A full list of algorithms, their interoperability code points and OIDs as well as a method to dynamically adapt them, e.g., for interoperability testing are